 |

 Horn-faced mason bee.
-The orange hairs under the abdomen are where this bee carries its pollen. where Megachilid bees carry pollen.
+The orange hairs under the abdomen are where this bee carries its pollen.

 |